 Some of the folks at work had their schedules changed last week.
-Accommodations are made for family events and plans you’ve plunked down money for, but the strong expectation is that you suck it up and do your work.
+Accommodations are made for family events and plans you’ve plunked money down for, but the expectation is that you suck it up and do your work.
 It’s a trade, after all: we pay you for so many hours a week, and, for those hours, we get to tell you what to do.
+Thus says corporate.

 A couple of the staff protested loudly.
 “It’s not fair!
 We have plans!
 But then I can’t work out with my best friend!”